Pension death benefits: Q&A

 A. A lump sum death benefit paid between 6 April 2015 and 5 April 2016 would have been subject to the special lump sum death benefit (SLSDB) tax charge of 45%.
 From 6 April 2016, when a taxable lump sum death benefit is paid directly to an individual, this is liable to income tax at the marginal rate for the beneficiary.

 Where the lump sum death benefit is paid to a non-individual (eg a trustee, except a bare trustee, or a personal representative) the SLSDB tax charge of 45% still applies.
 The lump sum is not treated as income of the recipient and the estate/ trustees cannot reclaim any of the SLSDB charge.
-However, there are provisions allowing for tax deducted to be reclaimed by the beneficiary once they receive funds from relevant trusts.
+However, if the lump sum is paid to a trust, there are provisions allowing for tax deducted to be reclaimed by the beneficiary once they receive funds from relevant trusts.
 More information in PTM073010.

 Q. My client has a dependant’s drawdown plan which was set up following the death of her husband and the income she receives is taxable as he died over age 75.
 When she dies will the benefits be taxable or tax free to her beneficiaries?